Maidstone Grammar School: Buildings

 The main school building surrounds a Tudor-style quadrangle with a cloister on one side.
 Two new blocks were added in the 1960s and 80s to complete a second quadrangle, nicknamed the 'Court'.
 In 2005, a new refectory and teaching block (renamed the 'Walker Building') opened, followed by Sixth Form buildings in 2011.

 Additional funding from Kent County Council allowed the school to open a designated Performing Arts building, new sports pavilion, and computing and science block between 2017 and 2019.
 The pavilion was constructed to replace the traditional pavilion which had fallen into disrepair, with a second floor having recently been added to house the Modern Foreign Languages department.
 As well as that, the school opened a refurbishment of the War Memorial Library and a new all-weather sports pitch.

 Houses

 A house system was inaugurated in 1899 with three houses of 'School', 'East Borough' and 'West Borough'; allocation was based on local geography.
 In September 2007, the school reformed the tradition with the introduction of six new school houses, named after military vehicles: Challenger (purple), Churchill (yellow), Endeavour (red), Hurricane (green), Invincible (blue), and Spitfire (white).
 It was again reformed in September 2017, splitting the school into four houses, named after locations of the school: Barton (blue), College (green), Corpus Christi (red), and Tonbridge (yellow).
 This was due to the transition into vertical forms, where each form consists of a few members from every year.

 Sixth form

-Each year the school takes up to 200 students into Year 12, including about thirty external pupils of mixed gender from any school according to their GCSE results.
+Each year the school takes up to 200 students into Year 12, including about thirty external pupils of both genders from any school according to their GCSE results.
 The sixth form teaches AS and A-Level courses.
+In order to be accepted one needs an average of 5.7 on GCSE results and at least 5 in both Maths and one of the English subjects.